SAP/k8s-resource-validator/docs/DETAILS.md

 ## Aborting Validations
 Occasionally, the target Kubernetes cluster might yield inconsistent validation results.
 For example, running pods might not the allowlist during deployment of resources to the cluster.

-In this case, you can abort the validation by setting a `ConfigMap` to contain a value, indicating to the k8s-resource-validator to abort the validation.
+In this case, you can abort the validation by setting a `ConfigMap` to contain a value, indicating to the Kubernetes Resource Validator to abort the validation.

-This `ConfigMap` can be specified in the k8s-resource-validator's configuration:
+This `ConfigMap` can be specified in the Kubernetes Resource Validator's configuration:
 ```yaml
 abort:
   configMapNamespace: "default"